hughdbrown/just-enough/numpy.md

 						# This works on matricies and 2-D arrays as well; just be careful to pass
 						# it the right indicies and/or specify which axis to delete from.
-np.square(A) # Returns the element-wise square of the input matrix.
+np.square(A) # Returns the element-wise square of the input matrix. np.cumsum(A) # Returns the cumulative sum along the axis dimension for A, or the cumulative
+			 # sum for the numpy array if it is 1-D.
 ```